This collaboration is intended to provide a new way to mint NFTs that celebrates emergence, unpredictability, and happenstance over forced rarity.

 We want collectors to view their engagement as an adventure and make a creative contribution to the art.
 Adding a curation step by the collector also allows the generative algorithm to take more risks and explore a more interesting potential output space.
 We trust collectors to seek out and identify the truly special outputs that emerge.
 With this approach, the collector is now the curator.

 Tyler Hobbs (he/him) is a visual artist who works primarily with algorithms, plotters, and paint.
 His artwork focuses on computational aesthetics, how they are shaped by the biases of modern computer hardware and software, and how they relate to and interact with the natural world around us.
 In June 2021, Tyler released Fidenza, one of the most acclaimed and sought-after series of NFT artwork to date.
 In December 2021, his Incomplete Control exhibition in NYC melded the traditional gallery opening with the on-site generation of 100 new works.

-This collaboration between Dandelion and Tyler began as a thought experiment on how to best tap into emergence in generative art.
+This collaboration between Tyler and Indigo began as a thought experiment on how to best tap into emergence in generative art.
 As the discussion deepened, interesting possibilities for collaboration by the collector arose.
 This partnership brings together multiple perspectives around creating, collecting, and curating generative artwork into one cohesive project.

 Anyone may play with the algorithm through the Create page.

 When you connect your web3 wallet, you’ll be able to save unique outputs/images/renders.
 Each time you find a piece that feels right, save it and keep going.
 You can always come back and continue to iterate.

 What does this algorithm look like through the eyes of a scientist?
 A musician?
 A community organizer?
 We want to use this opportunity to collaborate with some of our favorite minds for a truly unique perspective on the art.

 This is where you can see the community showcase their minted works.
 Find featured curated collections by the creators and surprise co-creators with a chronological feed of single images below.